 - Repeat for 5 breaths.

-This method crates a rhythm that can be a helpful remind to the body to take deeper breaths.
+This method creates a rhythm that can be a helpful reminder to the body to take deeper breaths.

 - Inhale for a count of 4.

 - Then exhale to a count of 4.